neu-se/CS4530-Spring-2022/tutorials/week1-getting-started.md

 1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash` or `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`.
 2. Close and reopen a terminal.
 3. Verify nvm is working by entering `command -v nvm`.
 If your terminal prints out `nvm`, it should be working.
-If you see `vm: command not found` or no feedback, open a new terminal and trying again or restart from step 1.
+If you see `nvm: command not found` or no feedback, open a new terminal and trying again or restart from step 1.
 4. Install node by typing `nvm install 16`.